x12q/kotlin-randomizer/README.md

 There are two ways to use custom randomizers to generate random instances of classes:

 - via `random()` functions
-- via `@Randomizable` annotation, which can be used on class, interface, sealed class, enum, constructor, and constructor parameter (parameter for short)
+- via `@Randomizer` annotation, which can be used on class, interface, sealed class, enum, constructor, and constructor parameters (parameters for short)
   <a id=""></a>

 ### [Custom randomizers via `random()` function &#9650;](#top) <a id="how-to-2-1"></a>